Fire Damage Lawyer in McAllen Protecting the Rights of Fire Victims

 - Allegations that there were violations of the insurance policy terms and coverages.

-In a case where a serious accusation is made that arson was committed and thus resulted in the fire and any subsequent damages, the burden of proof lies with the insurance company to substantiate its allegations.
+In a case where a serious accusation is made that arson was committed and thus resulted in the fire and any subsequent damages, the burden of proof lies with the fire insurance company, to substantiate its allegations.

 One way to protect yourself against such accusations and avoid a delay in your claim being paid is to allow an attorney to review it before submitting it to the insurance company.
 Typically, fir damage claims may be settled within 3-4 months.
 However, errors and filing mistakes within the documents that you submit for your claim may cause serious delays or even cause your claim to be denied entirely.